Carlosdvp/Events_App_Vue/Readme.md

 		- called when the route is navigated away from

+### Problem:
+_for some reason this didn't work as intended; when the API call was placed inside the beforeRouteEnter hook, the lie of code that would grab the page number from the url was ending up as 'undefined'; so it kept defaulting to page 1.
+All the other lines of code were working as intended, so I undid those changes and left it as it was before the route guards._

+### Solution:
+OK, so the dude did go iver this issue later on in the video; since we are using the hook mentioned above the codeonly works when the route is called.
+That's why pagination broke, since we are using the same component from page to page, so it's not getting called.

+We need to swith to beforeRouteUpdate to solve this issue.

 --------------------------------------------------------------------
 (I will create a new branch to work on this new feature)